rasmadeus/CorAnalysis/README.md

 About
 =====
-This programms makes an APFC.
+This programm makes an APFC.
 Input - signals of diffrent frequency and amplitude.
 Ouput - time delay and amplitude analysis.
 Tools
 =====
 -Qt (maybe 5.1)